pranavnt/Walla-old/README.md

-# Walla - UNDER ACTIVE DEVELOPMENT (Unusable rn)
+# Walla - UNDER ACTIVE DEVELOPMENT

-🦘 Walla is an intuitive, fast web framework for building APIs in Node
+🦘 Walla is an intuitive, fast web framework for building APIs in Node.

 ## Installation